Theseus-Aegis/TheseusServices/addons/main/README.md

 # About

-Backbone of other components, defining most of the commonly used macros.
+Backbone of other components, defining most of the commonly used macros and classes.

 ### Authors